pingcap/docs/br/storages.md

 ## Parameters

-Cloud storages such as S3 and GCS sometimes require additional configuration on how to connect to them.
-These are provided via query parameters e.g.
+Cloud storages such as S3 and GCS sometimes require additional configuration for connection.
+You can specify parameters for such configuration.
+For example:

 {{< copyable "shell-regular" >}}